 Applicants are encouraged to submit their project proposal in English, in order to facilitate the treatment of the proposals and speed up the evaluation process.
 It should be noted, however, that proposals in all official languages of the EU will be accepted.
 In this case, applications should be accompanied by an executive summary in English (checklist point 3).

-Letters of commitment are required from co-applicants, any affiliated entity and any third party providing financial contributions to the eligible costs of the action (see section 15, checklist point 5).
+10 Letters of commitment are required from any third party providing financial contributions to the eligible costs of the action (see section 15, checklist point 5).

 6. Eligibility Criteria